Skip to content

 One man who has already taken the next step is Miroslav Kolić.
 He has had a modern irrigation system in operation at his farm since mid-2022.
 Thanks to the customized concept, the 43-hectare farm with different varieties of apples is irrigated efficiently.
 The future of agriculture has already begun in Jarmina in Croatia.

-Learn more about Wienerberger
+Learn more about wienerberger

 Meadow, Trees, Green, Girl, Water © Robert Staudinger

-How we Live ESG at Wienerberger
+How we Live ESG at wienerberger

-Cut emissions, recycle products, help others: Wienerberger has ambitious environmental, social, and corporate governance goals.
+Cut emissions, recycle products, help others: wienerberger has ambitious environmental, social, and corporate governance goals.

 Steinzeug-Keramo © Steinzeug-Keramo